W.A.K.O. World Championships 1985 (Budapest): Semi-Contact Kickboxing

 Semi-Contact differed from Full-Contact in that fights were won on points given due to technique, skill and speed, with physical force limited - more information on Semi-Contact can be found on the W.A.K.O. website, although the rules will have changed since 1985.
 In the men's division there were seven weight divisions ranging from 57 kg/125.4 lbs to over 84 kg/+184.8 lbs.
 By the end of the championships the top nation in men's Semi-Contact was Great Britain with two golds and one silver medal.

 As with the London event, for the first time ever women were allowed to compete at a W.A.K.O. championships.
 The only category on offer was Semi-Contact with just two weight divisions; under 60 kg/132 lbs and over 60 kg/+132 lbs.
 The rules were similar to the men's - a full version can be found on the W.A.K.O. website although be aware that the rules will have changed somewhat since 1985.
-Due to the somewhat smaller amount of nations competing some nations were allowed more than one competitor per weight division.
+Due to the somewhat smaller number of nations competing some nations were allowed more than one competitor per weight division.
 By the end of the championships Hungary was the strongest nation in women's Semi-Contact, winning one gold, one silver and one bronze medal.
 There was also an additional team event of which Great Britain came away with gold.